Marriage is Hard!

 So get naked.
 End of story.

-And if tackling this topic seems like the LAST thing you’d rather do, then consider signing up for an Awaken-Love sex class — it will change your life!!!!
+(And if tackling this topic seems like the LAST thing you’d rather do, then consider signing up for an Awaken-Love sex class — it will change your sex life!!!!)

 4. You have to seek help from others.

 You can’t do marriage in a vacuum; it just wasn’t designed to flourish that way.
 During hard times seek out trusted friends, therapists, prayer warriors, or pastors.
-Maybe even consider hiring someone like Annie Purdue-Olson who specializes in Myers Briggs!
-She will teach you how to communicate effectively based on both of your personality preferences — a great first step for someone who might not be interested in traditional therapy.)
+Maybe even consider hiring someone (like me! #shamelessplug) who specializes in Myers Briggs!
+MBTI will show you how to communicate effectively based on both of your personality preferences — a great first step for someone who might not be interested in traditional therapy.)